sidravi1/sidravi1.github.io/_posts/2020-01-23-jackknife-and-the-bootstrap.md

 These "unbounded" IFs make $\bar{x}$ unstable.
 One thing we can do is to calculate the *trimmed* mean.
 We throw away the portion of $F$ that is above a certain percentile.
 What does bootstrap tell us about the standard error if we do this?

-Here's are functions to trim and get the IF it:
+Here's are functions to trim and get the IF:

 {% highlight python %}